 - Player(s) who engage in antagonistic behavior (verbal assault, fighting etc.) may be removed from games or suspended from the tournament.

-- Officials and Tournament Directors have final say on interpretations and rulings.
+- Officials’ Assignor and Tournament Directors have final say on interpretations and rulings.

 - The appropriate equipment and mouth guards must be worn by athletes at all times.

-- High School (2023-2026 divisions) will play by NFHS Rules.
-Youth teams will play by USA Lacrosse Rules.
+- Youth teams will play by USA Lacrosse Rules.
 Tournament Rules listed in this document supersede USA Lacrosse Rules.

-- 2027/2028: 14U (Full stick checking is legal except for one-handed checks, body checking is legal but not ‘take out’ checks, ball advancing counts are used).
+- 2027/2028: 14U (Full stick checking is legal except for one-handed checks, body checking is legal but not ‘take out’ checks, 30 second ball advancing count is used).

-- 2029/2030: 12U (Normal longpole rules apply, man up/man down is played, some body contact and stick checking are allowed but body checking is illegal, ball advancing counts are used).
+- 2029/2030: 12U (Normal long pole rules apply, man up/man down is played, some body contact and stick checking are allowed but body checking is illegal, 30 second ball advancing count is used).